 - Do not expose your laptop to dirty or dusty environments

-- Try not to touch the screen (unless it is a touch screen laptop!), or splatter liquids, etc onto the screen
+- Try not to touch the screen (unless it is a touch screen laptop!), or splatter liquids, etc. near the screen

-- You can purchase laptop screening kits from most computer supply stores
+You can purchase laptop screen cleaning kits from most computer supply stores.

 Handle with Care -- It can break!

-- Take care not to drop or place heavy objects onto the laptop
+- Take care not to drop or place heavy objects on top of the laptop

 - Keep your laptop off the floor

-- Don't carry it by its screen -- avoid touching the screen altogether
+- Don't carry a laptop by its screen -- try to avoid touching the screen altogether

 - Do not place your laptop on uneven or unstable work area surfaces from which it could fall.